A Randomized Greedy Algorithm for Near-Optimal Sensor Scheduling in Large-Scale Sensor Networks: Introduction

 \section{Introduction}

-Large-scale sensor networks have drawn considerable attention in recent years \cite{joshi2009sensor,shamaiah2010greedy,tzoumas2016sensor,tzoumas2016scheduling,tzoumas2016near,carlone2016attention}.
-In such a network, due to various practical considerations and limitations on resources including computational and communication constraints, the data center which aggregates information typically queries only a small subset of the available sensors.
-This scenario describes many problems in control systems, signal processing, and machine learning including sensor selection for Kalman filtering \cite{nordio2015sensor,shamaiah2010greedy,tzoumas2016sensor}, batch state estimation and stochastic process estimation \cite{tzoumas2016scheduling,tzoumas2016near}, minimal actuator placement \cite{summers2016submodularity,tzoumas2015minimal}, subset selection in machine learning \cite{bhaskara2016greedy,mirzasoleiman2014lazier}, voltage control and meter placement in power networks \cite{damavandi2015robust,gensollen2016submodular,liu2016towards}, and sensor scheduling in wireless sensor networks \cite{shamaiah2012greedy,nordio2015sensor}.
+\IEEEPARstart{M}{odern} sensor networks, acquire myriads of measurements from a dynamical system through communication of a large number of sensors and sensor fusion centers.
+In these networks, due to various practical considerations and limitations on resources including computational and communication constraints, the fusion center which aggregates information typically queries only a small subset of the available sensors.
+This scenario, also known as the {\it sensor selection} problem, arises in various applications in control systems and signal processing including sensor selection for Kalman filtering \cite{nordio2015sensor,shamaiah2010greedy,tzoumas2016sensor}, batch state estimation and stochastic process estimation \cite{tzoumas2016scheduling,tzoumas2016near}, minimal actuator placement \cite{summers2016submodularity,tzoumas2015minimal}, voltage control and meter placement in power networks \cite{damavandi2015robust,gensollen2016submodular,liu2016towards}, sensor scheduling in wireless sensor networks \cite{shamaiah2012greedy,nordio2015sensor}, and subset selection in machine learning \cite{mirzasoleiman2014lazier}.